1983 Kuwahara Laserlite

 My grail bike!

 Fast forward 25 years when I got back into the old school bmx scene, and the memory of that bike remained, which grew stronger in 2009 when I moved to Japan, the home of Kuwahara plus Tange, Araya, Suntour, Sugino and all the other famous Japanese brand names.
 I dreamed of stumbling on an old, abandoned Laserlite (or any Kuwahara) but although I saw some decent examples in the old school bmx shops and meetings I visited, the elusive barn find remained just that.
 I therefore bought myself an ’87 Haro Group 1 as my weekend rider and started looking for other bikes to satisfy that old school craving, though would always have a look at the latest Laserlite build or score posted online.
 One of the latter popped up in September 2013, a KZ-83 with oval tubes and original, if well-worn decals.
 The rims and bars had long gone and the seat post was stuck, but the Suntour stem and “broken arrow” clamp were still there.
 The bike then went up for sale but without overseas shipping, so I forgot about it.
 Then a few months later another ’83 popped up for sale, which turned out to be the same September frameset, now missing some more parts and sporting a small dent in the right, rear stay.
 On the plus side the seat post was free (the cause of the dent), it was sitting on some newly-built Z-rims and more importantly, overseas shipping was offered, so negotiations were started and a deal was made.
-So, after about 30 years coveting one, I had finally got my own Laserlite, which was also going to be returning home to Japan, 30 years after rolling off the Tange production line.
+So, after about 30 years coveting one, I had finally got my own Laserlite, which was also going to be returning home to Japan, 30 years after rolling off the Tokyo Kogyo production line, they being the company who fabricated many of the earlier Kuwaharas.

 Since I had wanted a rider, not a carpet queen, neither the lack of original parts nor the dent was a problem, though the more I started looking for the parts I needed to complete it, the more I got sucked into buying things I hadn’t originally planned or budgeted for.
 Another complicating factor is being based in Japan, since a far greater and cheaper choice of parts is available in the US and Europe, so I have go through the added hassle and expense of shipping to Japan or alternatively, asking friends and colleagues to bring stuff over for me in their luggage.